 There are more legends and beliefs about owls than we could ever hope to tell, with more strange parallels between them than we could ever hope to uncover, due both to the owl’s pervasiveness on every inhabited continent, and due to the owl’s mysterious intelligence, real or imagined.
 The most common elements in owl legends are death, shapeshifting, and wisdom, which come together into the modern interpretation of change.

 Owls as a Sign of Death

 In modern day North America, owls are often seen as a bad omen, a messenger of death.
-This belief can be traced back to Navajo and Apache tradition, where the sight of an owl is taken very seriously.
-There are Navajo stories of owls speaking a person’s name followed shortly by that person’s death, and the sight of an owl is considered a good reason to cancel your plans and stay home.
+This belief can be traced back to Native American traditions, specifically those from Navajo and Apache tradition, where the sight of an owl is taken very seriously.
+There are Navajo stories of owls crossing a person’s path and speaking their name followed shortly by that person’s death.
+The sight of an owl is considered a good reason to cancel your plans and stay home.

 In other Native American traditions, many of which have been lost, owls were not just messengers of death but psychopomps, creatures that sent the living to the afterlife.
 In modern day North America, many people regard owls with a feeling of unease, perhaps due to these stories passed down over time.

 Though shapeshifting tales are not unique to owls, there are memorable stories from around the world about people who were turned into owls.

 La Lechuza is a Mexican legend of a shape-shifting witch whose favorite form is a giant with a human face.
 According to the story, she was a witch who was discovered and put to death by her village, only to come back to life with the power of transformation.
 Her hobbies include trickery, attacking people, and warning people about bad fortune to come.